andrew/ultimate-awesome/README.md

 - [awesome-learning-haskell](https://github.com/tweag/awesome-learning-haskell) - A collection of resources which were useful to Tweagers for learning Haskell and its various aspects.
 - [awesome-financial-nlp](https://github.com/icoxfog417/awesome-financial-nlp) - Researches for Natural Language Processing for Financial Domain.
 - [awesome-azure](https://github.com/kristofferandreasen/awesome-azure) - A Curated List of Azure Resources.
 The list provides you with enough resources to get a full overview of the services in Azure and get started with cloud computing.
+- [awesome-jscodeshift](https://github.com/sejoker/awesome-jscodeshift) - A curated list of jscodeshift packages and resources.
 - [awesome-raspberry-pi](https://github.com/blackout314/awesome-raspberry-pi) - Curated list of projects with raspberry pi.
 - [Awesome-GNN-Research](https://github.com/xkLi-Allen/Awesome-GNN-Research) - My future research.
 - [MATLAB-Deep-Learning-Model-Hub](https://github.com/matlab-deep-learning/MATLAB-Deep-Learning-Model-Hub) - Discover pretrained models for deep learning in MATLAB.